🌷Spring Sale! Get any Course for £11.99 Only!

 Myth Correction: “Children Are Just Smaller Adults”

-The difference lies in development, legal responsibility, and care models—not simply patient age.
+Key comparison point: the difference lies in development, legal responsibility, and care models — not simply patient age.

 How Does Communication Differ Between Adult and Child Nursing?